Des Moines Assault Lawyer

 Innovative Strategies for Fighting Assault Charges in Iowa

-Backed by over 65 years of combined experience, our team at Branstad & Olson is ready to provide your defense.
-Our Des Moines assault attorneys take the right steps from misdemeanors to the most complex cases, achieving favorable results for past clients.
-While previous successes do not guarantee future results, we know hard work and dedication protect our clients' rights and freedoms.
-We can put our knowledge, skills, and resources to work for you.
+Backed by over 65 years of combined experience, our team at Branstad & Olson is ready to provide the right defense for you.
+Our Des Moines assault attorneys have prevailed in even the most complex cases, achieving favorable results for past clients.
+We have the drive and dedication necessary to fight these charges, and we can put them to work for you.

 We provide personalized legal representation and will take the time to learn about you and your case.
 Schedule a free consultation by calling our Des Moines assault lawyers at (515) 329-3100 or contacting us online.